Turkey says chemical arms use would escalate Syria crisis

 "RED LINE"

-"Let's not jump to that right now.
-Let's have a thorough investigation," he said, adding that any response if the claims were verified would need to be discussed among the "Friends of Syria" grouping of the opposition's Western, Arab and other allies.
+"Let's not jump to that right now, let's have a thorough investigation," he said, adding any response if the claims were verified would need to be discussed among the "Friends of Syria" grouping of the opposition's Western, Arab and other allies.

 But it has been less vocal in recent months and officials were privately cautious about the latest U.S. disclosure.